Firm Profile > Taj > Paris, France

 While we are proud of the accolades we have earned and the policies and programs we have implemented, we understand that we must change as the market and world around us change.
 To lead in the areas of inclusion and diversity, we must achieve more.
 That is why we are focusing many of our current efforts on gender representation and why we will continue to seek and hire qualified women, provide ample developmental and promotional and leadership opportunities, and remain committed to fair pay for all.

-In term of gender representation, our promotion of diversity and inclusion has proven effective.
-On March 6, 2013, Taj and its previous leader Gianmarco Monsellato, received the “Business Case of Action” reward during the Women’s Empowerment Principles Event.
+Our long-term commitment to gender representation can be illustrated by past and present events and initiatives.
+In 2013, Taj and its previous managing partner, Gianmarco Monsellato, received the “Business Case of Action” reward during the Women’s Empowerment Principles Event.
 Organized by the U.N. and U.N.
-Women, this event was an opportunity to reward 5 companies in the world for their exemplarity in terms of gender equality and their actions in promoting diversity at all levels of the company.
-A fair working environment still in place today: the firm, now headed by Sophie Blégent-Delapille since 2016, has more than 60% of women among its teams.
+Women.
+This event was an opportunity to reward 5 international companies for their exemplarity in terms of gender equality and their actions in promoting diversity at all levels.
+A fair working environment is still in place today: the firm, now headed by Sophie Blégent-Delapille since 2016 and whose mandate’s has been renewed in 2020, counts more than 60% of women among its teams and 50 % of Taj’s Executive Committee are female.

 Italy: Private Equity